USRSE/usrse.github.io/_events/2020/2020-04-virtual-workshop.md

         - Software for Renewable Energy Integration - Kaspar Mueller, Intellectual Ventures
         - The Spack Package Manager - Todd Gamblin, LLNL
         - GT PACE Software Management - Kevin Manalo and Chris Stone, Georgia Tech
-1. **Next steps for the US-RSE organization** - Breakout sessions to discuss ideas.
+1. **Next Steps for the US-RSE Association** - Breakout sessions to discuss ideas.
 What do *you* want from US-RSE?
 (Thursday 4/23, 12:00-1:30 PM EDT)

 The agenda is subject to change as we finalize details - we'll post updates here as we have them.